 - Challenges with daily communication, both written and oral.

 - A higher risk of falls and fall-related hospitalization.

-Additionally, both vision and hearing loss as independent issues have been linked to poor cognitive function and even an increased risk of dementia.
+Additionally, as independent issues have been linked to poor cognitive function and even an increased risk of dementia.
 While research is ongoing and exploring these risks in greater detail, experts agree that a loss of these key senses at the same time is undertreated, poorly understood, and high risk.

 What Should You Do To Stay Healthy?